mpolacek/lists/1001-albums.md

 - [ ] 228.
 Emerson, Lake & Palmer - Pictures at an Exhibition (1972)
 - [ ] 229.
 Leonard Cohen - Songs of Love and Hate
 - [X] 230.
 Joni Mitchell - Blue (1971)
 - [ ] 231.
-Pearl- Janis Joplin
+Janis Joplin - Pearl
 - [ ] 232.
 Funkadelic - Maggot Brain
 - [ ] 233.
-Fela Ransome-Kuti & the Afrika 70 With Ginger Baker - Live!
+Fela Ransome - Kuti & the Afrika 70 With Ginger Baker - Live!
 - [ ] 234.
 The Faces - A Nod Is as Good as a Wink... to a Blind Horse
 - [ ] 235.
 Flamin' Groovies - Teenage Head
 - [ ] 236.
 Gene Clark - White Light (1971)